 For my weekend in Thomson, I stayed at Crawford’s Double O Farm.

-This family-owned Highland Cow farm has a luxury RV you can stay in that’s right in the middle of the cow pastures.
+This family-owned Highland Cow farm has glamping yurts you can stay in that are right in the middle of the cow pastures.
 You get to wake up, walk outside, and be greeted by fluffy Highland Cows.
 It’s the cutest thing ever!

-It’s nice and secluded in the country, but it’s still only about 20 minutes away from Downtown, so you’re not far from all the fun things to do in Thomson.
-I really enjoyed my stay here!
+It’s nice and secluded in the country, and a good mix of rustic and luxury, but it’s still only about 20 minutes away from Downtown Thomson, so you’re not far from all the action.

 Thomson Weekend Itinerary Map

-Ready for a weekend getaway in Thomson, Georgia?
+Ready for your weekend getaway in Thomson, Georgia?
 Use the map below to plan out your trip!

 Where to Stay in Thomson, GA